Coronavirus infection cases increasing in Iran

 By Elnur Baghishov - Trend

-Over the day, 10, 881 people have been infected with coronavirus (COVID-19) in Iran, said Kiyanoosh Jahanpour, spokesman for Iran's Ministry of Health and Medical Education, Trend reports referring to the ministry.
+About 1,209 people have been infected with new coronavirus (COVID-19) during the past day in Iran, said Kiyanoosh Jahanpour, spokesman for Iran's Ministry of Health and Medical Education, Trend reports referring to the ministry.

-Jahanpour added that 54 people have died as result of coronavirus over the past day.
+According Jahanpour, 113 people died as a result of coronavirus in the past day.

 The country continues to apply strict measures to contain the further spread.
 Reportedly, the disease was brought to Iran by a businessman from Iran's Qom city, who went on a business trip to China, despite official warnings.
 The man died later from the disease.